BillJr99/Ursinus-Exercises/SQL/exercise-sql-join.md

         -- TODO: List the average household salary of the people living in each house (call this column HouseholdSalary), sorted in descending order by salary
         -- HINT: The answer is [{"columns":["Address","HouseholdSalary"],"values":[["234 Main Street",70000],["12 Third Street",40000],["123 Main Street",25000]]}]

-        -- TODO: List the average household salary (call this column HouseholdSalary) by zip code, in descending order by salary
+        -- TODO: List the average total household salary (call this column HouseholdSalary) by zip code, in descending order by salary
         -- HINT: The answer is [{"columns":["Zip","HouseholdSalary"],"values":[["19426",130000],["19406",40000]]}]
+        -- HINT: You will need a sum of salaries for the inner subquery, and then take the average of those by zip code!

   - filename: "Main.sql"
     ismain: true